bonaysoft/amiicli/README.md

 # amiicli

-A simple cli tool helps you clone or simulate any amiibos that you want.
+A simple cli tool helps you simulate or restore any amiibos that you want.

 ## Supported Devices